Loading

 How much is RV insurance per year?

-RV insurance costs $200 to $3,500+ per year in 2026, depending on RV type, value, use frequency, and coverage selections.
-Travel trailers average $200 to $800 per year.
-Class C motorhomes average $1,000 to $2,500.
-Class A motorhomes average $1,200 to $3,500+, with high-end coaches over $300K running $4,000 to $6,000 per year on agreed value policies.
-Full-timer coverage adds 40 to 100 percent to recreational pricing.
+RV insurance typically costs $200 to $3,500 or more per year, according to industry data from Foremost and Progressive, depending on RV type, value, use frequency, and coverage.
+Travel trailers run $200 to $800, Class C motorhomes $1,000 to $2,500, and Class A motorhomes $1,200 to $3,500+, with full-timer coverage adding 40 to 100 percent.

 How much is RV insurance per month?